 - The brain slices should be frozen in a -80°C freezer (or, lacking that, in a -20°C freezer).
 It is important that the slices be frozen individually (not piled up) inside plastic bags (to avoid drying) while lying flat on a tray.
 However, they can then be put together in a plastic bag after they are frozen.
 Alternatively, the right half of the brain can remain uncut surrounded by dry ice.
 If you wrap slices to be frozen, please use plastic or aluminum foil, not paper towels.

-- Cutting and sampling of fixed brains should be performed using BSL-2/BSL-3 precautions as described above until the brain samples are treated with formic acid for 1 hour.
-If paraffin sections are submitted, please cut 1 section 5 microns thick (for H.E.) and 3 sections 8 microns thick (for PrP immunohistochemistry).
+- Cutting and sampling of fixed brains should be performed using BSL-2 precautions.
+If paraffin sections are submitted, please cut 1 section 5 microns thick (for H&E staining) and 3 sections 8 microns thick (for IHC staining).

 NOTE: In order to receive a full and complete prion disease workup, we require both fixed and frozen tissue samples to be sent for analysis.